-When we receive the Eucharist, we become tabernacles or vessels of the Lord.
-Jesus Christ truly resides within us – Body, Blood, Soul, and Divinity.
-Many amazing spiritual effects come from this experience:
+When you receive the Eucharist, you become a tabernacle or a vessel of the Lord.
+Jesus Christ truly resides within you – Body, Blood, Soul, and Divinity.
+As such, there are many amazing spiritual effects that come from this experience:

 - we receive grace from God that forgives us of our venial (or “lesser”) sins and strengthens us to do what is right and to avoid evil (cf. Jn 6:54);

 - we enter into intimate communion with Jesus Christ (cf. Jn 6:56);

 - we enter into intimate communion with the members of the Church spread all over the world (cf. 1 Cor 10:17).

 Sometimes receiving the Eucharist can be an emotional experience, especially for adult converts to Catholicism who are receiving the Eucharist for the first time.
 Other times there can be no emotional response at all.
 The absence of an emotional response does not discredit or negate the Presence of Christ that is truly within you.
 But, if this Presence is going to bear fruit in our lives – if we are going to actually experience the increase in holiness and friendship with God that the Eucharist provides – then we must approach the Lord’s Table with the proper disposition.
 In other words, we must have knowledge that the Eucharist is Christ, truly believe it to be so, and have no mortal (or “grave”) sins on our soul that would keep us from Him.